Sherrie Johnson Honoured with the 2019 Leonard McHardy and John Harvey Award

-The Leonard McHardy and John Harvey Award (LMJH Award) is a new annual award that recognizes the important work of theatre, dance and opera administrators.
+The Leonard McHardy and John Harvey Award (LMJH Award) was inaugurated in 2008 and is an annual award that recognizes the important work of theatre, dance and opera administrators.
 Recipients of the LMJH Award have at least 10 years of demonstrated commitment to the performing arts, in addition to having made an impact on the industry in Toronto.

 The Award is named after Leonard McHardy and John Harvey, the celebrated owners of Toronto’s Theatrebooks which they co-founded over 35 years ago in 1975.
 The award winner receives a plaque and a cheque for $1,000 through the generous sponsorship of Elizabeth Comper's, who passed away in June 2014.
 In naming the award after Leonard McHardy and John Harvey, Ms Comper noted, “Leonard and John are role models in their support of the arts and in particular the theatre community.
 I wanted them to be recognized for everything they do and for everything they stand for.”